Thank you! Your submission has been received!

 What does SecOps mean?

 SecOps stands for “Security Operations” (Security + Operations = SecOps).
-Its purpose is to minimize security risks both in the daily operations as in the development process.
+Its purpose is to minimise security risks both in the daily operations as in the development process.
 It is a cooperative effort to create a secure working environment and develop safer software and applications.

 It can be defined as the proactive integration between security and operation teams that share the responsibility of predicting, monitoring, and addressing possible risks and vulnerabilities by automating important security tasks without hindering the development cycle.

-But SecOps goes deeper than the organizational aspect, permeating all aspects of the organization’s life.
+But SecOps goes deeper than the organizational aspect, permeating all aspects of the organisation’s life.
 It is a way of doing, a methodology based on collaboration and automation of processes throughout the development stages to improve security.
 It shares the holistic view of DevOps but places security on par with quality and speed.

 The demand for constant innovation can collide with security, often an afterthought under the grind of fast-paced development processes.
 Embedding security practices in all operational stages is the way to go, and SecOps provides an integrated approach to minimize risks.

-Under a joint strategy, security and operations teams become responsible for maintaining a safe environment by evaluating and signaling vulnerabilities, sharing information, and resolving any security issues.
+Under a joint strategy, security and operations teams become responsible for maintaining a safe environment by evaluating and signalling vulnerabilities, sharing information, and resolving any security issues.
 Communication is key in SecOps.
 From the tools used to the definition of the roles in the prevention, detection, and resolution stages, all rules and procedures must be clear from the get-go, so no vulnerabilities go unnoticed.

 The SecOps team